ScrollPrize/scrollprize-website/docs/06_tutorial3.md

 This guide will focus on Volume Cartographer, a virtual unwrapping toolkit built by EduceLab’s Seth Parker.
 Volume Cartographer is designed to create meshes along surfaces of a manuscript (e.g. pages or scroll wraps) and then sample the voxels around these meshes to create a 2D image of the manuscript's contents.
 Volume Cartographer includes many tools and utilities.
 In this tutorial we’ll be looking at the main VC GUI as well as the vc_render tool.

 The segmentation team uses a custom version of Volume Cartographer, initially forked by @RICHI and further enhanced by @spacegaier.
-This version includes significant improvements, such as Optical Flow Segmentation (OFS), substantial performance increases, ui improvements, and many other changes.
+These versions include significant improvements, such as Optical Flow Segmentation (OFS), substantial performance increases, ui improvements, and many other changes.
 The latest fork, maintained by @spacegaier, is available here: https://github.com/spacegaier/volume-cartographer

 This guide uses this same version of VC.
 If you use a different version this guide will vary significantly from your experience, so it is highly recommended to use this version.